Book cover

 The Observer pattern offers two key advantages:

-1. Decoupling Subjects and Observers: Subjects, such as Temperature, remain unaware of their observers.
+1. Decoupling of Subjects and Observers: Subjects, such as Temperature, remain unaware of their observers.
 They publish events to announce changes in their state by calling notifyObservers.
 This decoupling allows for flexible reuse of subjects in different scenarios and facilitates the implementation of various types of observers for the same subject.

 6.10 Template Method